Violet Oakley

 Violet Oakley (June 10, 1874 – February 25, 1961) was an American artist.
 She was the first American woman to receive a public mural commission.
 During the first quarter of the 20th century, she was renowned as a pathbreaker in mural decoration, a field that had been exclusively practiced by men.
 Oakley excelled at murals and stained glass designs that addressed themes from history and literature in Renaissance-revival styles.

 Early life and education

 Oakley was born in Bergen Heights, a section of Jersey City, New Jersey, into a family of artists.
-Her parents were Arthur Edmund Oakley and Cornelia Swain.
-Both of her grandfathers were member of the National Academy of Design.
+Her parents were art devotee Arthur Edmund Oakley and drawing teacher and portrait painter Cornelia Swain.
+Both of her grandfathers were members of the National Academy of Design.
 In 1892, she studied at the Art Students League of New York with James Carroll Beckwith and Irving R. Wiles.
 A year later, she studied in England and France, under Raphaël Collin and others.

 After her return to the United States in 1896, she studied briefly at the Pennsylvania Academy of the Fine Arts in Philadelphia, and then joined Howard Pyle's famous illustration class at Drexel Institute.